timothy-huang/my_blog/content/posts/new-website-again.md

 For people who aren't interested in that techy mumbo-jumbo, don't worry.
 I usually write in a pretty conversational tone for normal people :)

-You can follow along with what I've been writing over the last year or so by subscribing to my newsletter <a href="https://timhuang.beehiiv.com/" target="_blank">here</a>.
+You can follow along with what I've been writing over the last year by subscribing to my newsletter <a href="https://timhuang.beehiiv.com/" target="_blank">here</a>.